Staff profile - Ly Tran

 * Saudi Arabian students' transition to a mixed-gender environment (PhD project)

-My research interests are broadly situated in the areas of international education, intercultural learning, staff professional development and the sociology of education.
+My research interests are broadly situated in the areas of international education, intercultural learning, Vietnamese HE, staff professional development and the sociology of education.
 I have drawn on Positioning Theory to conceptualise international students' adaptation patterns and academics' professional practices in higher education.
 I have also used Bourdieu's theory to analyse the phenomenon of student mobility and teacher professional development.
 My ongoing research focuses on the nexus between international students' investment in overseas study and migration and the internationalisation of the student experience.

 I have been a CI on a Discovery Project funded by the Australian Research Council, addressing the learning experiences of international students, teachers' professionalism, teachers' adaptation of teaching practices and the internationalisation of vocational education.
 My book on new pedagogies for teaching international students in vocational education, which arose from this ARC project, won the 2014 IEAA Excellence award for Best Practice/Innovation in International Education.